bo0tzz/peglin_mod_list/README.md

 # Peglin mod list

-This is a list of known mods for the Peglin demo.
+This is a list of known mods for [Peglin](https://pegl.in/).
 The maintainer of this list has not vetted every mod on it and recommends that you use your good judgement when running programs you downloaded from the internet.
 If you want to have your mod added, make a PR or reach out to me :)

 General instructions for installing mods can be found [on the Peglin wiki](https://peglin.fandom.com/wiki/Modding)